 Have you ever thought about opera?

-I've been wondering about it lately, because I had a good subject with a short story by Roberto Bolaňo, a famous Chilean poet who died in Barcelona; but I'm running into a rights problem.
+I've been wondering about it lately, because I had a good subject with a short story by Roberto Bolaňo, a famous Chilean poet who died in Barcelona; but I'm coming up against a problem of rights.
 Reflecting today, I'm wondering whether it wouldn't be wiser to start from the theater, from the spoken text, to escape the traditional formats of the genre; the German scene seems more open to original proposals to renew the genre.
 There are a lot of actors who have dual training, as actors and singers.
 For me, all this is still open to question.

 How did you cope with this second confinement?
 Did it affect your work?